Lionel MessiArgentinian Footballer

 Messi managed to stay injury-free throughout the 2008-09 season under Guardiola.

-The Argentina international has scored 38 goals in 51 games in all competitions to help FC Barcelona win the La Liga title, the Copa del Rey and the Champions League.
+The Argentina international scored 38 goals in 51 games in all competitions to help FC Barcelona win the La Liga title, the Copa del Rey and the Champions League.

 Arguably his best performance of the season came when he scored twice in a 6-2 win against Real Madrid at The Bernabeu in El Clasico in May 2009.